 You have a legal right to be accompanied to a grievance meeting about your employer's failure to meet its obligations to you, either by a fellow worker or by a trade union official.

-If you want to be accompanied to the meeting, you must make a request to your employer, identifying the person who will be accompanying you.
-The person accompanying you can address the meeting but cannot answer questions on your behalf (unless this is agreed beforehand).
+If you want to be accompanied to the meeting, you should notify your employer, identifying the person who will be accompanying you.
+The person accompanying you can address the meeting but cannot answer questions on your behalf.

 If you have a disability, your employer must make reasonable adjustments to help you use the grievance procedure and this includes the right to be accompanied.
 For example, someone with learning difficulties might benefit from bringing a disability support worker.